brayden-s-haws/brayden-s-haws/README.md

 Hey everyone 👋

 I started my career wanting to be a physical therapist.
+Couldn't believe how far behind the health system was.
+Now I work in healthcare technology, trying to help make a difference.

-Now I work in healthcare technology.
-Working everyday to make myself more skilled and knowledgeable.
+Working everyday to make myself more skilled and capable.

-- 🔭 I’m currently working on case studies focused on adoption of technology in healthcare 🌱 I’m currently learning: dbt, Snowflake, and product management
+- 🔭 I’m currently working on: case studies focused on adoption of technology in healthcare
+- 🌱 I’m currently learning: dbt, Snowflake, and product management
 - 💬 Ask me about healthcare technology, data and startups
 - 📫 How to reach me: haws@hey.com
 - 🗞️ Blog: https://world.hey.com/haws